 I felt like I could see the flaws in the program, how they weren’t being true to real life.
 I’ve had a lot of experience in the real world and I am older than some of the instructors and it all felt fake.

-I learned a valuable truth: I set the rules to my life so the responsibility is on me to create a new path.
+I learned a valuable truth from failing Pharmacy School: I set the rules for my life so the responsibility is on me to create a new path.